martinjrobins/diffsol/book/src/primer/population_dynamics.md

     .x_axis(Axis::new().title("t"))
     .y_axis(Axis::new().title("population"));
 plot.set_layout(layout);
 let plot_html = plot.to_inline_html(Some("prey-predator"));
 # fs::write("../src/primer/images/prey-predator.html", plot_html).expect("Unable to write file");
 # }
 ```
 {{#include images/prey-predator.html}}

 A phase plane plot of the predator-prey system is a useful visualisation of the dynamics of the system.
 This plot shows the prey population on the x-axis and the predator population on the y-axis.
 Trajectories in the phase plane represent the evolution of the populations over time.
-Lets refrase the equations to introduce a new parameter \\(y_0\\) which is the initial predator and prey population.
+Lets reframe the equations to introduce a new parameter \\(y_0\\) which is the initial predator and prey population.
 We can then plot the phase plane for different values of \\(y_0\\) to see how the system behaves for different initial conditions.

 Our initial conditions are now: